scotthlee/fairness/README.md

 <img src="https://github.com/scotthlee/fairness/blob/master/img/strict goal with macro loss.png" width="1000" height="300">

 ### Implementation
 Our implementation use two classes, the `BinaryBalancer` and the `MulticlassBalancer`, to perform their respective adjustments.
 Initializing a balancer with the true label, the predicted label, and the protected attribute will produce a report with the groupwise true- and false-positive rates.
-The rest of its functionality comes from a few key methods--see the two classes's [docstrings](balancers/__init__.py) for more info!
+The rest of its functionality comes from the `.adjust()` and `.plot()` methods--see the two classes's [docstrings](balancers/__init__.py) for more info!

 ## Data
 For demo purposes, the repository comes with a synthetic dataset, [farm_animals.csv](data/farm_animals.csv), which we created with [data_gen.py](data/data_gen.py).
 Here are the data elements: